HL7/fhir-shorthand/input/pagecontent/index.md

 #### Coded Data Types

 The four "coded" types in FHIR are code, Coding, CodeableConcept, and Quantity.
-These types that can be bound to a value set or assigned a fixed coded value.
+These data types can be bound to a value set or assigned a fixed code.
 FSH provides special grammar for expressing codes and setting fixed coded values.

 ##### code